contextgeneric/cgp-patterns/content/provider-delegation.md

 ## Switching Provider Implementations

-With the given examples, some readers may question why is there a need to define multiple providers for the JSON implementation, when we can just define one provide struct and implement both provider traits for it.
+With the given examples, some readers may question why is there a need to define multiple providers for the JSON implementation, when we can just define one provider struct and implement both provider traits for it.

 The use of two providers in this chapter is mainly used as demonstration on how